Painful Joints? Get Moving!

-Osteoarthritis is an INFLAMMATORY, CHRONIC AND INCURABLE condition that causes the breakdown of cartilage and the bones underneath.
+Osteoarthritis is an inflammatory, chronic, and incurable condition that causes the breakdown of the cartilage and bone underneath.

-Among the most common SYMPTOMS: pain, stiffness and swelling of the joints, as well as reduced range of motion.
+Among the most common symptoms we find: joint pain, stiffness and swelling in the joints, as well as a reduced range of motion.

-- sports INJURIES or trauma after an accident;
+- Sport Injuries or trauma after an accident;

 You didn’t exercise during winter?
 Here are 5 low-impact activity suggestions to help get you moving again.